What would you like to know more about?

 Configuring Custom Form

-The Custom Form Widget provides a powerful way to collect information from people, and allow them to register for events or volunteer for opportunities.
-And, this widget supports conditional logic.
-See the Quick Start Guide to start using forms!
+The Custom Form widget provides a powerful way to collect information from people and enable them to register for events or opportunities.
+This widget also supports conditional logic so you can hide or display follow-up questions based on a person's responses.
+See the Quick Start Guide to start using forms.

-If the shared script hasn't been added to your website, add it to the appropriate webpage, replacing "example-church.com" with the base URL of your church's website.
+If the shared script hasn't been added to your website, add it to the appropriate webpage, replacing "YOUR-BASE-MP-URL" with the base URL with your base MinistryPlatform URL.

 <mpp-custom-form></mpp-custom-form>

-Note: If you want to apply custom CSS to standalone forms, use the Widget Configurator and use that generated code snippet instead.
+Tip: To apply custom CSS to standalone forms, use the Widget Configurator widget to generate the code snippet.

-Once the page is in place, you can send your users the URL of the form you want them to fill out.
-To create the link, grab the Form GUID from the Form record and tack it onto the end of your URL, formatted as https://{your church webpage}/{widget page}/?id=[Form_GUID].
+Once the page is in place, you can send your recipients the URL of the form you want them to complete.

-Your users can then locate the form on your website (either by browsing or via a link), and complete the form.
+People can find the form on your website and complete the form.

 Widget Configuration